matter-labs/zksync-web-era-docs/docs/dev/guide/custom-aa-tutorial.md

 ### Signature validation

 Firstly, we need to implement the signature validation process.
-Since we are building a two-account ,multisig, let's pass its owners' addresses in the constructor.
+Since we are building a two-account multisig, let's pass its owners' addresses in the constructor.
 For signature validation, we will use openzeppelin's utility libraries for dealing with `ECDSA`.

 Add the following import: